josefineweine/GeneticExam/README.md

 🎉 That’s It!

-You’ve successfully cloned and set up the project! 🚀 If you run into issues, check:
+You’ve successfully cloned and set up the project! 🚀<br>
+If you run into issues, check:<br>
-      •     Your .env files are correctly set.
+      •     Your .env files are correctly set.<br>
-      •     Your MetaMask is connected to Sepolia.
+      •     Your MetaMask is connected to Sepolia.<br>
-      •     Your contract address is correct.
+      •     Your contract address is correct.<br>